ytakefuji/openai/README.md

 # openai
+Access the following site for creating your account on ChatGPT: https://chat.openai.com/

-This will introduce two types of ChatGPT: ChatGPT-3 and EdgeGPT.
+This repository will introduce two types of ChatGPT: ChatGPT-3 and EdgeGPT.

 trans.py with ChatGPT-3 is an example of translation from English to French and Japanese.
 The text message "Translate this into 1.
 French and 2.
 Japanese:\n\nWhat rooms do you have available?\n." is fed to openai to generate the response.